MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 #### Printed anchor method requires user’s consent to use the camera

-When the Dynamics 365 Guides application on HoloLens is launched for the first time, the app will ask the user to provide consent to use the camera.
+When the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application on HoloLens is launched for the first time, the app will ask the user to provide consent to use the camera.
 If you plan to use printed anchors in your guides, you will need to say **Yes** to this prompt.
-This is required for every device you use the Dynamics 365 Guides application on.
+This is required for every device you use the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application on.
 If this consent was not provided previously, you can go to the **Settings** menu on the HoloLens (operating system) and provide consent to the app.

 #### “Create account” link when signing in with a new account doesn’t work